YellowRoseCx/XTTS-WebUI-ROCm/README.md

 - [ ] Add the ability to customize speakers when batch processing
 - [ ] Add API

-## Installation

-Use this web UI through [Google Colab](https://colab.research.google.com/drive/1MrzAYgANm6u79rCCQQqBSoelYGiJ1qYL)
+## Installation (Install steps for ROCm have not been added or updated yet)

-**Please ensure you have Python 3.10.x or Python 3.11, CUDA 11.8 or CUDA 12.1 , Microsoft Builder Tools 2019 with c++ package, and ffmpeg installed**
+**Please ensure you have Python 3.10.x or Python 3.11, ROCm 5.7+, and ffmpeg installed**

 ### 1 Method, through scripts

-#### Windows
-To get started:
-- Run 'install.bat' file
-- To start the web UI, run 'start_xtts_webui.bat'
-- Open your preferred browser and go to local address displayed in console.
--
 #### Linux
 To get started:
 - Run 'install.sh' file